 One of the great challenges of producing a CBD product is avoiding contamination.
 Hemp plants tend to draw all sorts of impurities out of the soil in which they grow.
 Everything from mold, fungus, mildew, bacteria and heavy metals can end up in your CBD oil if it has not been tested in a fully stocked laboratory to ensure it is free of contaminants.

 We’re not here to tell you to buy organic when you are shopping for vegetables in the supermarket, but when it comes to CBD and other hemp products, it does matter.
-Hemp is a bioaccumulator, which means it can bind to contaminants, which can then end up in the final product.
+Hemp, according to scientists, is a bioaccumulator, which means it can bind to contaminants, which can then end up in the final product.
 Pesticides and fertilizers can easily slip through the testing process and end up in your CBD oil: that is, unless you are careful to make sure the hemp in your CBD is organically grown.
 A large part of the reason that CBD has become so popular is due to its origin in nature.
 It is not a synthetic chemical, created in a laboratory somewhere.
 It is a naturally occurring substance, free from chemical contamination.
 Opting for an organic product ensures this.

 On the same token, the source or origin of hemp products makes a different too.
 The quality of the soil and climate makes a huge difference in the quality of the final product.
 Oregon, for example, has been called the “Napa Valley” for hemp as conditions are near perfect for growing the plant.
 Therefore, Oregon-based CBD products are highly sought-after.

 By this point in the article, it’s become clear that the answer to the question, “Is all CBD the same?” is a decisive NO; in fact, of all the products on the market, it is one of the most widely varied out there.
 Nevertheless, if you do your homework, you’ll be able to find the best quality CBD products fairly easily.